yitzikc/mre-alarm-timer/README.md

 <img src='appearance.jpg'/>

+### Configuration

+The initial count and the increment applied to the counter when clicked can both be customized.
+This is done using query parameters in the URL.

+* _c_ - Set the initial _count_ in seconds.
+The default value is 60.
+* _i_ - Set the _increment_ in seconds.
+The default value is 60.

+Example: for running the MRE locally with an initial count of 30 seconds, incremented by 15 seconds whenever the counter is clicked:

+`ws://localhost:3901/?c=30&i=15`

 ### Hosting in the Cloud

 This MRE is built using Node.JS 14.
 Check out [DEPLOYING.md](https://github.com/Microsoft/mixed-reality-extension-sdk/blob/master/DEPLOYING.md) in the SDK repo for more suggestions.